varmfskii/zxnext_tools/README.md

 directly to the ideas of netpbm+ which uses these formats as intermediate formats).
 As a result most require the presence of libnetpbm to compile/run.

+Suggestions, complaints, and error reports to varmfskii at gmail dot com